-They can answer with confidence how many safety gloves, hard hats, and trucks you need to respond to a Cat 5 hurricane, but have not documented the network dependencies for the logistics application those same lineman use.
+They can answer with confidence how many safety gloves, hard hats, trucks, and replacement poles they need to have on-hand to respond to a Cat 5 hurricane, but have not documented the network dependencies for the logistics application those same lineman use.

 However, it is not always that easy to spot Risk Ignore.
 After all, it has remained a hidden part of the 4, now 5, available risk responses.
 So how do you identify when an organization has wittingly or unwittingly applied this hidden disposition?

 4 Questions to Determine the Disposition of Risk Ignore

 - Does the organization have an understanding of risk outside of its inherent sector risk or statutory and regulatory requirements?